dizyd/dizyd.github.io/_posts/2020-04-28-SDT1-nonhierarchical.md

 \end{aligned}
 $$

-where **d** is the **discriminability** or **sensitivity** parameter, which goes from $-\infty$ to $+ \infty $.
+where **d** is the **discriminability** or **sensitivity** parameter, which goes from $ -\infty $ to $ + \infty $.
 This parameter **d** corresponds to the distance between means of the noise and the signal distribution in standard deviation units.
 A value of 0 indicates an inability to distinguish signals from noise, whereas larger values indicate a correspondingly greater ability to distinguish signals from noise.
 Negative values are also possible, but are harder to interpret.
 They are most often thought of as a sampling error or response confusion (i.e., responding "old" when intending to respond "new", and vice versa, for instance by confusing the corresponding buttons).

 Another parameter is **c**, the **bias** parameter.
 Positive values of **c** correspond to a bias towards saying *new* and negative values correspond to a bias towards saying *old*.